 Skiers tied on score in the final round, not in a medal position, will be listed as tied in the final results.
+For preliminary round ties refer to rule 14.09

 10.15: Safety Equipment

 All competitors in jump events shall be required to wear approved life jackets (4.03).